stobbsm/notforoil/README.md

   machine, or on remote machines using SSH.
 - Jobs will, at first, be simple CLI instructions, similar to shell scripts, but in a structured format

+#### Definition of a job

+- A job is a collection of tasks
+- Tasks can either depend on the output of a previous task (pipeline) or;
+- Tasks can be an ordered set of instructions

+#### What makes up a task

+- Tasks are steps in a job.
+Their definition should be simple enough that any shell script can be interpreted into a task
+- The structure of a task makes getting output from each step is possible
+- That output can be recorded (logs), used in the following task (pipelined) or stored as an artifact